 The Risk Management Team is responsible for the provision of the Group's adjudication, oversight and management of credit risk within its portfolios.
-The Credit Executive Committee (CrExCo) has responsibility for monitoring credit metrics, providing direction on credit issues and making recommendations on credit policy.
+The Credit Executive Committee (CrExCo) contributes to the monitoring of credit metrics and the proactive discussion of credit portfolio related matters.